EuroProofNet/europroofnet.github.io/_pages/reimbursement-rules.md

 - You must have received an invitation from the e-cost system, and you must have accepted it within 2 weeks after reception.

 - You have to book your flight/train and accommodation by yourself.
+First-class tickets are not allowed.

 - You must sign the attendance sheet during the meeting (only the days spent at the meeting are reimbursed).